crimeraaa/dst-shellbells/README.md

 ```
 > `data.title` is the variable name you want to call on later.
 >
 > `data.transpose` is how many semitones you want to tranpose all notes by.
+You can set it to 0 or omit it.
 >
 > `data.notes` is a table containing many subtables, each of these subtables contains your pitch information and rhythm duration information.